 5.4.
-The value of informational signals over time and across space
+The value of market signals over time and across space

-In the previous section, we estimate the average value of informational signals that affect a property value via the redevelopment option attached to it.
+In the previous section, we estimate the average value of market signals that affect a property value via the redevelopment option attached to it.
 This value represents the option value that an investor attributes to a property when he deems that it's optimal to invest in it to exercise the option to redevelop immediately.
 As explained in Section 3, however, properties not purchased for redevelopment also possess an option value.
-Simply it has not reached its optimal value yet.
-The transaction price differential due to the intrinsic value to redevelop thus arises from the difference in redevelopment potential $r^{Pot}$ between properties
+Simply it has not reached its optimal value yet.30 The transaction price differential due to the intrinsic value to redevelop thus arises from the difference in redevelopment potential r^{Pot} between properties purchased for immediate redevelopment and those not.